Azure/azure-sphere-gallery/OSNetworkRequirementChecker-PC/README.md

 ## Prerequisites

-1. Internet connection through Wi-Fi or Ethernet.
-2. A PC connected to the same network, to run the utility on.
+A PC running Windows or Linux to run the utility on, which must be connected to the same network on which the Azure Sphere devices are (or will be) connected.

 ## Setup

-Copy the all the project files in a working directory of your choice, from now on referred as `<WRKDIR>`.
+Copy the all the project files in a working directory of your choice, from now on referred as `<WORKDIR>`.

 ## Running the code